yuenalin/yuenalin.github.io/contents/awards.md

+- The Second-Prize Scholarship, Fuzhou University, 2022.
-- The Grand Prize Scholarship for Postgraduates of Fuzhou University, 2020.
+- The Grand Prize Scholarship for Postgraduates, Fuzhou University, 2020.